aleenaharoldpeter/EduFinance_Solution_Challenge_2025/README.md

 ## Evaluation & Impact

-**EduFinanceConnect** addresses the financial barriers faced by lower-income students by making scholarship information accessible through a focused and user-friendly interface.
+**Uplift** addresses the financial barriers faced by lower-income students by making scholarship information accessible through a focused and user-friendly interface.
 With built-in multi-language support, localized features, and a clear path toward AI-driven enhancements—including IDX-powered data extraction and Gemini API integration—our app is poised to make a significant social impact while ensuring that financial assistance reaches those who need it most.

 ---